Adrian Heath

 Adrian Paul Heath (born 11 January 1961) is an English football manager and former player.
-He currently serves as head coach of Major League Soccer club Minnesota United FC.
+He most recently served as head coach of Major League Soccer club Minnesota United until October 2023.
 As a player, he is best known for his six seasons at Everton, where he won two First Division titles and an FA Cup.
 As a manager, Heath initially worked in his native England before moving abroad to Orlando City, an expansion side in the American second division.
 Orlando City had the best start of any newly founded team in the history of American soccer, winning multiple honours before joining MLS in 2015.